-Intense heat wave to strike Paris, shimmer across Europe
+France put on hot weather alert as heatwave reaches Europe

-PARIS (AP) — The sunset had an orange glow and so does the new heat alert level for Paris.
+PARIS (AP) — The sunset had an orange glow.
+So did the extreme weather warning for Paris.

-Authorities around the French capital have issued an orange alert for intense heat — the second-highest level on its scale — as very hot temperatures are expected across continental Europe this week.
+Meteorologists placed more than half of France, including around the capital, on alert for high temperatures Monday as a heatwave was expected to spread across continental Europe this week.

-France’s national weather agency Meteo France said the heat wave beginning Monday is expected to last all week with temperatures of up to 40 degrees Celsius (104 degrees Fahrenheit) across the country.
-The peak is expected Thursday.
+National weather agency Meteo France predicted the hot weather could produce temperatures of up to 40 degrees Celsius (104 Ft) across the country just as the summer tourist season shifts into high gear.

+The French weather agency set the heat warning level at orange – the second-highest intensity on its four-level categorization system for potentially dangerous conditions requiring public “vigilance.”

-In Paris, charity organizations are patrolling the streets to provide water to homeless people and local authorities have organized air-conditioned places where they can seek shelter.
+In Paris, charity organizations patrolled the streets to provide homeless people with water, while local authorities organized air-conditioned public places where people could seek shelter from the heat.

-Meteorologists say the heat wave is caused by hot winds coming from the Sahara Desert.
+French Education Minister Jean-Michel Blanquer, deciding it was too hot to study, ordered national exams taken by students heading to high school postponed from Thursday and Friday to next week.

+International soccer federation FIFA could face implementing heat precautions at the Women’s World Cup, which France is hosting.
+The precautions include holding cooling breaks during matches and postponing games if the heat is too intense.

+Women’s World Cup matches are scheduled every day this week, except Wednesday and Sunday.
+Luckily, most were set to be played at night.

-The alert system was introduced in France following the summer of 2003, which saw an estimated 15,000 heat-related deaths, many of them older people left in city apartments and retirement homes that were not air-conditioned.
+France introduced a heat watch warning system after a long, deadly heatwave in August 2003.
+The highest temperatures in more than half a century eventually were estimated to have caused 15,000 heat-related deaths, many of older people left in city apartments and retirement homes without air conditioning.

+French President Emmanuel Macron said Monday that vigilance was the watchword for the week.

+“As you know, at times like these, sick people, pregnant women, infants and elderly people are the most vulnerable.
+So we must be vigilant with them and have prevention measures in place in order to intervene as quickly as possible,” Macron said.

-French Health Minister Agnes Buzyn said Monday that “everything is ready, in retirement homes, in hospitals, in transports.”
+French Health Minister Agnes Buzyn said Monday that “everything is ready” in retirement homes, hospitals and transportation systems.

 “Yet when people are fragile, even when everything is organized, there’s always a higher mortality rate,” she warned.

-Organizers at the Women’s World Cup, which is being hosted by France, could be faced with implementing FIFA heat precautions, since knockout soccer games are being played every day this week except Wednesday and Sunday.
-Those precautions include holding official cooling breaks or even postponing the match if the heat at the stadium is too high.
-Luckily, most of the women’s games are being held at night.

-Similar heat is also expected in Belgium, Switzerland and Germany.
+Meteorologists said hot winds from the Sahara Desert brought the scorching weather to Europe.
+Similar heat is expected in Belgium, Switzerland and Germany.

 In Germany, temperatures above 40 degrees C are possible in some places on Wednesday, topping the country’s previous June record of 38.2 degrees Celsius (nearly 100.8 degrees Fahrenheit) set in Frankfurt in 1947.

-Rescue services have urged people to look out for young children, the elderly and those with compromised immune systems who are at particular risk in high temperatures.
+Rescue services urged people to look out for young children, the elderly and those with compromised immune systems who are at particular risk in high temperatures.

 Parts of northeastern Germany are also at high risk for forest fires.
-Authorities in the eastern state of Brandeburg, which circles Berlin, say the risk of forest fires is at the highest level in the coming days.
+Authorities in the eastern state of Brandenburg, which circles Berlin, say the risk of forest fires is at the highest level in the coming days.

-Scientists say measurements show heat waves in Europe are becoming more frequent.
+Scientists say measurements show that heat waves in Europe are becoming more frequent.

 Stefan Rahmstorf of the Potsdam Institute for Climate Impact Research said “monthly heat records all over the globe occur five times as often today as they would in a stable climate.”